sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 The review in this document keeps track of changes in all the above-mentioned components.
-For the library implementation itself (``src/lib``), all modules that are *required* or *available* in the BSI build policy, and their dependencies are in the scope of this document.
+For the library implementation itself (``src/lib``), all modules that are *required* or *available* in the BSI build policy and their dependencies are in the scope of this document.
 Additionally, we review the following modules and its dependencies: `getentropy`, `ffi`, `xts`, `pkcs11`, `tls12`, `tls13`, `tls_cbc`, `x509`, `certstor_windows`, `certstor_macos`, `certstor_flatfile`,